masa16/phys-units/README.md

         Phys::Quantity[2.5,"miles"].value  #=> 2.5

 * *Unit* is an instance of Phys::Unit class.
-  It is obtained by parsing the second argument of Quantity constructor.
+  It is created from the second argument of Quantity constructor.

         Phys::Quantity[2.5,"miles"].unit   #=> #<Phys::Unit 1609.344,{"m"=>1},@expr="5280 ft">